rocco/rocco.github.io/_source/about/index.md

 In 2006 I started focusing mainly on [**JavaScript in mobile browsers**][pwstart].
 Later I co-founded a business called [PavingWays Ltd.][pw] to bundle research and consulting for clients mainly in the UK.

-**I think staying up-to-date with current technology developments is an essential duty as a software developer and I try to keep up with it.**

-In efforts to evolve from being a software developer I did some reasearch and [presented at several conferences][events], mostly about JavaScript on mobile devices.
-Some of my writing [was published by others][events] and I went on consulting clients and doing workshops for IT departments and individuals.

-When node.js came out in 2009 [**I became interested**][nodepost] and I maintained an open source [node.js boilerplate][node-base] (now outdated) for a while.

-Blockchain and DLT technologies have become very interesting to me in 2016 and I am learning as much as I can.

-Hybrid Apps are my main professional topic currently.

-I currently live in Frankfurt, Germany.
-I know a little German ... he's sitting over there. (if you get this, I'll buy you a coffee)

 [industialdesign]: https://en.wikipedia.org/wiki/Industrial_design
 [colaniwiki]: https://en.wikipedia.org/wiki/Luigi_Colani